-Below are some tips that we’ve found useful at Ascertia:
+Below are some working from home tips that we’ve found useful at Ascertia:

 1. Communication is key to working remotely